 Let’s dive right into it!

-Chances are you using the new Gutenberg editor
+Chances are you are using the new Gutenberg editor

 I have been in the blogging game for many years.
 And to be completely honest, I am still mainly using the old Classic editor because I find it much easier and more stable to use.